DiegoCao/Parallel_AMR/README.md

 ## Goals and Deliverables

+- **Parallelization with OpenMPI:** Parallelize the existing serial AMR codebase using OpenMPI to exploit distributed-memory parallelism.
+This involves identifying parallelizable tasks, such as stencil operations and data transfer, and implementing them using appropriate parallelization constructs.

+- **Optimization for Load Balancing:** Develop strategies for dynamic/semi-static load balancing to distribute the computational workload evenly across processing units.
+This includes investigating techniques such as task stealing, workload partitioning, or dynamic scheduling to minimize idle time and improve overall efficiency.

+- **Reduction of Communication Overhead:** Minimize communication overhead between processing units by optimizing data transfer routines and message passing patterns.
+This involves reducing unnecessary data exchanges, overlapping communication with computation, and utilizing non-blocking communication primitives to improve parallel efficiency.

+- **Performance Analysis and Profiling:** Conduct thorough performance analysis and profiling to identify bottlenecks and areas for optimization.
+Measure performance metrics such as execution time, speedup, scalability, cache utilization, and memory access patterns to evaluate the effectiveness of parallelization and optimization efforts.

-- **Plan and Hope to Achieve**:
+### Hope to Achieve:

-Based on the current AMR serialization method, we hope to improve the AMR with the apporaches of MPI/OpenMP learned in the parallel computing.
-We would hope to achieve at least a 4x speed-up on AMR-enabled stencil computations compared to uniform grid computations for selected PDEs, when the code is executed on a GHC machine with 8 cores used.
-Apart from the speed up, we would also like to perform deep analysis in terms of system performance regarding different metrics (speed, cache misses, etc.)
+- **4x Speedup on AMR-Enabled Stencil Computations on GHC machine with 8 cores:** Aim to achieve at least a 4x speedup on AMR-enabled stencil computations compared to uniform grid computations for selected Partial Differential Equations (PDEs).
+This target is based on the expected parallel efficiency and the computational resources available.

+ - **Deep System Performance Analysis:** Perform in-depth analysis of system performance under various configurations, including different problem sizes, core counts, and communication patterns.
+Evaluate performance metrics to understand the impact of parallelization strategies on overall system behavior.

+### Demo:

+During the poster session, we plan to demonstrate the following:

-- **Demo**: We plan to show a live simulation of fluid flow around an obstacle, comparing the performance and accuracy with and without AMR.
-Speedup graphs and resource utilization metrics will also be presented.
-Meanwhile, front-end demo tools like streamlit will also be applied for interactive demo purpose.
+- **Live Simulation Comparison:** Show a live simulation of fluid flow around an obstacle using the parallelized AMR code and compare it with simulations using uniform grid computations.
+Highlight the differences in accuracy and performance achieved with AMR.

+- **Speedup Graphs and Resource Utilization Metrics:** Present speedup graphs demonstrating the performance improvement achieved through parallelization and optimization.
+Showcase resource utilization metrics such as CPU utilization, memory bandwidth, and cache misses to illustrate the efficiency of the parallel implementation.

 ## Platform Choice